thenameiswiiwin/nvim/README.md

 - `K` (Hover information): Shows documentation for the symbol under cursor.
 Use this to quickly check function signatures, type information, or documentation without leaving your current position.

+- `<leader>th` (Toggle inlay hints): Toggles type hints and parameter names inline in your code.
+Use this when you want additional context about types without hovering.

 #### Code Actions

 - `<leader>ca` (Code actions): Shows available actions for fixing or modifying code.
 Use this when you see an error or warning and want to see automatic fix options.